jourquin/Nodus/test/README.md

 - `AssignmentCancellationTest`: end-of-work markers, joining all workers, coordinator interruption, cancellation while waiting for a first job, and malformed queued work.
   Uses real assignment-worker threads with latches and bounded waits, without loading a project.
+  Verifies that normal cancellation is quiet and captures/asserts the expected error from deliberately malformed work, so a passing run does not print misleading stack traces.
 - `PathWeightsTest`: all seven cost and duration components contribute to totals.
 - `VirtualLinkFlowTest`: exact and fast multi-flow demand distribution, rejected paths, demand consumed only once, independent commodity groups and dynamic time slices,